-Subsequent to January 31, 2023, the Company has been engaging with the Government of Newfoundland and Labrador regarding compensation for its frustrated efforts to develop its hydrocarbon assets on the west coast of Newfoundland.
+In early 2023, the Company began engaging with the Government of Newfoundland and Labrador regarding compensation for its frustrated efforts to develop its hydrocarbon assets on the west coast of Newfoundland.
 While the Company is pursuing compensation from the Government of Newfoundland and Labrador, to date the government of Newfoundland and Labrador has declined to enter into negotiations with the Company regarding compensation and there is no certainty that a settlement will be reached.